-Meet the Austin LSAT Prep team, committed to your best learning experience and education goals.
+Meet our team, committed to your best learning experience and education goals.

 Dr. Ajay Amar, founder of Austin LSAT Prep and Austin Elite Prep for GRE test prep, holds a doctorate in physics from the University of California at Berkeley and an MBA from MIT's Sloan School of Management.
 Physics majors make the highest LSAT scores on average, according to the test-maker, but Dr. Amar has found that by following his learning methodology, students from all types of majors can do well on the LSAT exam.

-Dr. Amar brings experience from the corporate world as well as academia.
+Dr. Amar holds experience in the corporate world as well as academia.
 A veteran of the semiconductor industry, he led his organizations with an integrated vision of strategy and risk-benefit analytical thinking.
-Dr. Amar has always credited his education as being the basis for his professional success, and in 2008, drawn by his love of teaching, he began preparing students for graduate school admissions exams.
+Dr. Amar has always credited his education as being the basis for his professional success, and in 2008, spurred by his love of teaching, he began preparing students for graduate school admissions exams.

 Dr. Amar has a long-time commitment to academic excellence.
 In his early years at the University of California, he worked as teaching assistant to Owen Chamerlain, a renowned Nobel Laureate.
 He subsequently won Berkeley's prestigious Outstanding Graduate Student Instructor award.